HotNoob/Curve/README.md

 So here we have it.

-The planned licensing was to be $10000/seat/year and here it is for free for everyone to enjoy... and as the programmer who rewrote all of this... i have no idea how to use it... i just managed to get by via deciphering the spaghetti code... so... good luck!
+The planned licensing was to be $10000/seat/year and here it is for free for everyone to enjoy...

+ As the programmer who rewrote all of this... i have no idea how to use it... i just managed to get by via deciphering the spaghetti code... so... good luck!